October 9, 2020

 Cutting cycle time for a global operator

-The proof, as they say, is in the reduction.
+The proof, as they say, is in the pudding.
 Here’s just one example: by using Actenum DSO oil and gas scheduling software, a global operator was able to reduce their cycle time–spud to first oil–for a 160 well drilling project by an average of 2 days.
 Using their old rig scheduling approach, activity gaps in the schedule could not be traced, but these gaps were immediately evident in Actenum DSO’s pad-based Gantt chart schedule view.
 Also, by using Actenum DSO the operator was able not only to configure various reports that showed process inefficiencies but also ensure that this information was available to all stakeholders when it was needed.

 Walking the talk

 A wide range of oil and gas operators of varying size have echoed the benefits Actenum DSO scheduling software delivers.
 “It helps reduce cycle times but also determines economics and value so we can effectively prioritize our development areas.
 It’s highly configurable which makes it easy to use,” said a Planner for a U.S. E&P Operator in the Permian Basin.
-And in the words of a Project Sales Manager from a super major, “The software improved the ability to estimate and execute sanctioned development programs, minimized cycle times, and provided insight into the impact of changes”.
+And in the words of a Project Manager from a super major, “The software improved the ability to estimate and execute sanctioned development programs, minimized cycle times, and provided insight into the impact of changes”.

 Having the ability to reduce cycle times is important in any environment, but vital in the current unprecedented oil and gas downturn.
 By leveraging Actenum DSO oil and gas scheduling software, operators have an automatic way to help reduce the time spent on non-value added activities and streamline the well delivery process to reduce their cost of operations.